 “You could spend days to weeks without uttering anything significant beyond ‘Please cut my lights,’ ‘Can I get a legal call/toilet paper/a razor,’ etc., or just thanking them for shutting our light,” he wrote to the report’s researchers.
 After he was convicted, the SAMs were modified to permit him to communicate with other inmates.
 “I faced the harshest part of the SAMs while I was innocent in the eyes of American law,” he wrote.

 These abuses have had an adverse impact on American Muslim communities.
 The government’s tactics to seek out terrorism suspects, at times before the target has demonstrated any intention to use violence, has undercut parallel efforts to build relationships with American Muslim community leaders and groups that may be critical sources of information to prevent terrorist attacks.

 In some communities, these practices have deterred interaction with law enforcement.
 Some Muslim community members said that fears of government surveillance and informant infiltration have meant they must watch what they say, to whom, and how often they attend services.

 “Far from protecting Americans, including American Muslims, from the threat of terrorism, the policies documented in this report have diverted law enforcement from pursuing real threats,” Prasow said.
 “It is possible to protect people’s rights and also prosecute terrorists, which increases the chances of catching genuine criminals.”

-READ MORE WAR ON TERROR NEWS AT: 21st Century Wire War on Terror Files
+READ MORE DAILY SHOOTER NEWS AT: 21st Century Wire Daily Shooter Files